pyeventsourcing/esdbclient/README.md

     user-info = username , ":" , password ;

-The user info is sent by the client as "call credentials" in each call to a "secure" server, in a "basic auth" authorization header.
+The user info is sent by the client in a "basic auth" authorization header in each gRPC call to a "secure" server.
 This authorization header is used by the server to authenticate the client.
-The authorization header is not sent to "insecure" servers.
+The Python gRPC library does not allow call credentials to be transferred to "insecure" servers.

 ### Query string<a id="query-string"></a>